thebiggive/regression-tests/README.md

 These are configured and scheduled [with CircleCI](./circle.yml).

 The runner is now TestingBot where we have an open source plan.
 For now we are running against a recent stable Chrome version only.

+## Future development notes

+We may want to add tests for the charity login page.
+We had some dead code relating to this, which may or may not be useful for reference - see commit 6d1477f which removed CharityPortalLoginPage.